mumpf/knx-sensor/doc/knx-dev-setup.md

 Press Ctrl-Shift-B, select "**Upload USB** knx-sensor" build task and press enter.

 Wait until file is uploaded.

+If you use a precompiled version of the firmware, you will find  a description how to upload the precompiled firmware to your device in release informations.

 ## How to build a knxprod for this firmware